-Dubai Culture's Ramadan Celebration Embraces Tradition And Promotes Giving
+Dubai Culture's Ramadan celebration embraces tradition and promotes giving

-(MENAFN- Mid-East) Dubai Culture and Arts Authority (Dubai Culture) has announced the commencement of a series of diverse Ramadan public enjoyment events and activities.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 11 March 2024: Dubai Culture and Arts Authority (Dubai Culture) has announced the commencement of a series of diverse Ramadan public enjoyment events and activities.
 These aim to highlight the authentic social customs and traditions that characterise Ramadan in Dubai.
-The lineup includes the launch of the fifth edition of its humanitarian Ramadan Heroes initiative and the organisation of 'Ramadan Nights' in its cultural and heritage venues.
-This comes as part of the Authority's support for the 'Ramadan in Dubai' festivities initiated by the Dubai Media Council in partnership with several government and private entities.
+The lineup includes the launch of the fifth edition of its humanitarian Ramadan Heroes initiative and the organisation of ‘Ramadan Nights’ in its cultural and heritage venues.
+This comes as part of the Authority’s support for the ‘Ramadan in Dubai’ festivities initiated by the Dubai Media Council in partnership with several government and private entities.

 In line with its social responsibility commitment, Dubai Culture, in collaboration with talabat UAE, long-term partner and initiative cofounder, and the Emirates Red Crescent (ERC) launched the 5th Ramadan Heroes.
 This initiative aligns with the Authority's social commitment, promoting community unity and humanitarian efforts, building on the success of its past editions.